wp-plugins/post-status-menu-items/readme.txt

 == Frequently Asked Questions ==

-Nobody has asked these questions.
+= Where are the Settings? =
+* Settings > Writing
+* Look for the "Settings for 'Post Status Menu Items'" section.

 = How Do I Turn the Menus On or Off for a Post Type =
-* Go to "Settings" > "Writing."
+* Go to the plugin's settings (see above).
-* Find the "Settings for 'Post Status Menu Items'" section.
-* Toggle on or off the post types you do or don't want to display post statuses for.
+* Check or uncheck the post types you do or don't want to display post statuses for.
 * Click "Save Changes"

+= Can I suggest a feature? =
+* Sure thing.
+Do it on this [thread in the Support Forums](http://wordpress.org/support/topic/plugin-post-status-menu-items-post-your-feature-suggestions-here).

 == Screenshots ==